krishanhewitt/mosaic-generator/README.md

    -User can provide their own input/library of images by specifying file path

 ## Installation/Compilation
-To create a mosaic using this program the 'base' variable will need to point to your input image
+To create a mosaic using this program, the 'base' variable will need to point to your input image
 ```
 File base = new File("tiles/input.jpg");
 ```